staceb/me497-reproducible-research/index.md

 ---
 layout: page
-title: welcome
+title: reproducible research
-tagline: reproducible research for the R novice
+tagline: for the R novice
 description: reproducible research for the R beginner with RStudio, knitr
 ---